ajmorton/advent_of_code/2024-pypy/Thoughts.md

 # Thoughts on PyPy 3.10

+## Final thoughts
+Not much new learned this year.
+Python is still quick, pypy gets me speedups for free, arrays are faster than set and hashmaps.
+Sub 0.25 seconds for all days, and the 80/20 rule applies where there's only 3/4 days that eat up all that time.
+No point trying further in a lang like Python.
+I think things could look a lot cleaner while maintaining perf if I used libraries outside the stlib such as numpy.
+Certainly would nice if there were a way to index into a multi-dimensional array using a tuple, or better yet a vector class that supports pair-wise addition.
+Still, Python's a very good fit for AoC and scored me a few new PBs on the leaderboards.
+LLMs will only get worse next year so I think this is the last time I look at that instead of the raw numbers, or I get serious and create helper libs for common patterns like search instead of writing from scratch each day.
+We shall see

 ## Day 00 - Setting up the framework
 Not happy to be using a prior language this year.
 I left things late due to other priorities and today's attempts with Mojo were underwhelming.
 It's missing a tonne of convenience functions (list comprehension, f-strings) and for a language that promises dynamic typing I sure ran into a tonne of type system errors.
 Whatever.
 On we move.